List of educational institutions in Taichung: Senior High Schools

 In Taichung, some of the most prestigious senior high schools include Taichung First Senior High School (established in 1915), Taichung Girls' Senior High School (founded in 1919), and Taichung Second Senior High School (established in 1922).
 Taichung First Senior High School is an all-boys school with a small number of female students admitted to special programs.
-Taichung Girl's Senior High School is the top-ranked girls' school in the city.
-Taichung Second Senior High School is also considered a highly reputable school and now accepts both boys and girls.
+Taichung Second Senior High School now accepts both boys and girls.

-Wen Hua Municipal Senior High School is a relatively new school, but its modern campus and equipment have led it to become increasingly popular among students and parents.

 In general, public high schools in Taichung are considered more desirable due to their lower tuition and greater resources.
 However, there are also several excellent private high schools in the city.
 Some of these schools also offer vocational programs as well as junior high school education.

 Vocational High Schools

 Taiwan also offers students the opportunity to study specific trades as opposed to going to a general high school.
 Some vocational programs are highly academic (i.e. language programs) while others focus on preparing students for a job after graduation.